Computers and Technology

 Who will provide the software for the student computers?

-- Most computer devices are sold with basic software however, the Education Department provides free software for students to use – this includes a version of Microsoft Office and Antivirus and can be installed by the college technicians if required.
+- Most computer devices are sold with basic software however, the Education Department provides software for students to use – this includes Microsoft Office, Adobe Creative Cloud for Secondary students and Antivirus.
+Assistance can be offered to install the software by the college technicians if required.